Curated reading list

 Run long-horizon tasks with Codex

-A useful long-run case study on keeping a single session productive for hours through checkpoints, validation, and good status artifacts.
+A useful long-run case study on keeping a single session productive for hours through checkpoints, validation, and status artifacts that preserve context as the task evolves.

 Testing Agent Skills Systematically with Evals

-Good guide for turning prompt or skill quality into repeatable checks instead of subjective impressions.
+Good guide for turning prompt or skill quality into repeatable checks instead of subjective impressions, especially when skills evolve over time.

 S. Amann